nychealth/EH-dataportal/content/data-stories/housing-health/index.md

 <div class="pullquote">
 <figure class="my-2">
-    <figcaption> “We didn’t have any heat for last year up until the middle of December.
+    <figcaption figcaption class="mb-2"> “We didn’t have any heat for last year up until the middle of December.
 And then we didn’t have any air conditioning through the middle of August.” - NYC community conversation participant  </figcaption>
     <audio controls src="clip-ac-and-heat.mp3" style="width:100%;">
             <a href="clip-ac-and-heat.mp3">
                 Download audio